sod2003/portfolio/README.md

 - [X] Built
 - [ ] Hosted

-### python-algorithms
+### Python

+- __Algorithms__
 A folder for experimenting with data structures and algorithms in Python.

-### python-scripts
+- __Design Patterns__
+A folder for experimenting with design patterns in Python

+- __Scripts__
 A folder for my Python scripts.
 This was probably the most fun to experiment with.

-* Script: pythonutils.py
-  - Showcases the use of some Shell Utilities
+  * Script: pythonutils.py - Showcases the use of some Shell Utilities

-* Script: netdata.py
-  - HTTP request for web data
+  * Script: netdata.py - HTTP request for web data

-* Script: jsondata.py
-  - Grabbing, formatting and printing *JSON* data from an online resource [The USGS Earthquake real-time feeds](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+  * Script: jsondata.py - Grabbing, formatting and printing *JSON* data from an online resource [The USGS Earthquake real-time feeds](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).

-* Script: htmlparser.py
-  - Custom HTML parser
+  * Script: htmlparser.py - Custom HTML parser

-* Script: xmlparsing.py
-  - Load and parse XML in memory
+  * Script: xmlparsing.py - Load and parse XML in memory

 ### Java-Design-Patterns
 A collection of my explorations in Design Patterns using Java